-EAB is a niche bank, focused on delivering excellence and value to its clients and business partners, and generating sustainable profits for the shareholder.
+EAB is a niche Bank, focused on delivering excellence and value to its clients and business partners, and generating sustainable profits for the shareholder.
+Throughout our more than 50 years history in Europe, the Bank has been a client centric organisation, building and strengthening longstanding relations with all stakeholders, whilst making a positive impact in the communities which we are part of.